bptlab/mantichor-tezos/DOCUMENTATION.md

 ## Tezos integration

-The tezos adatper uses a prebuilt tezos sandbox node as a base image.
+The tezos adapter uses a prebuilt tezos sandbox node as a base image.
 The sandboxed node utilises the alphanet protocol of the tezos blockchain, while being a single isolated node.
 Moreover, only a single node is used for each instance of the adapter, who therefore also can't communicate with each other.
 This however could be changed in the future.
 The adapter communicates with the tezos node by calling shell scripts provided by tezos that wrap the RPC calls.
 Since the sandboxed node is incompatible with libraries, this was the most reasonable approach.
-Below, we outline how a proper tezos alphanet could be used in the future, instead of a sanboxed one.
+Below, we outline how a proper tezos alphanet could be used in the future, instead of a sandboxed one.

 ## How to change to a tezos alphanet node